mhweiner/autorel/README.md

 - No confusing configuration files or complex setup
 - Works with any CI/CD system, including GitHub Actions
 - Built-in bash script support
-- Works with other languages, not just Node.js

 **🚀 Fast & Lightweight**
 - Minimal dependencies and fast execution written in TypeScript